mailcmd/js-mgestures/README.md

     { ... },
     { ... }
   ],
-  normalize: true, // if false disable normalization of gestures and difference between
+  normalizeSize: true, // if false disable normalization of shape
-                   // patterns of the same shape but different size.
+  normalizeTime: true, // if false disable normalization of time
   detectCircular: false, // if true detect circular shapes no matter where the gesture begins
   debug: 0 // 0-4, 0 log just HITs, 4 just for developers and can hung up the browser }